Getting Started with Dysarthria Therapy

 These therapies may include adjusting your speaking rate, increasing breath support, strengthening muscles and helping family members to communicate with you.
 The therapy may also include a focus on moving your lips and tongue more, practicing clear pronunciation of words and sentences.

-Depending on the severity of your symptoms other communication methods might be selected such as visual clues, gestures or an alphabet board.
+Dysarthria can just be a minor aggravation, or it can have a more severe effect on one's ability to be understood by listeners.
+Depending on the severity of your symptoms, SpeechAim will incorporate other communication methods might be selected such as visual clues, gestures or an alphabet board.